COVID-19 (CORONAVIRUS) INFORMATION

 Testing for COVID-19

 1. If you need a COVID-19 test and you are not experiencing symptoms, please find a community test location as we are unable to accommodate these requests in our office.
-Given the unprecedented surge in COVID-19 cases and hospitalizations, please do not visit the emergency room or Children's After Hours locations for asymptomatic testing.
+Please do not visit the emergency room or Children's After Hours locations for asymptomatic testing.

 2. If your child has been exposed to COVID-19 and is having mild symptoms not warranting an office appointment, COVID testing is recommended.
 Besides the above testing locations, St. Luke’s and BJC testing sites are testing symptomatic patients.
 These sites will require an order from us, so please call us if you need an order for these locations.